gbertuzzi05/BERTLINUX/README.md

-the cli and its commands, the desktop environment LXDE (uses framebuffer driver to be compatible with most of the screens)
+the cli and its commands, the desktop environment (LXDE)

 # WHAT PARTIALLY WORKS